atulmish/UnitConversion/Readme.md

 ### Unit Conversion

-An expansible dotnet class library with support for all modern .Net platforms
+An expansible .Net class library with support for all modern platforms
 * .Net Framework 4.0+
 * .Net Standard 1.3+ (.Net 4.5.1+ and .Net Core)